salsita/node-pg-migrate/README.md

 ## Migration methods

 The `pgm` object that is passed to each up/down block has many different operations available.
 Each operation is simply a function that generates some sql and stores it in the current pgm context.

+By default, each migration will be run in a transaction.
+To disable transactions for a specific migration, call `pgm.noTransaction()`
+This is required for some SQL operations that cannot be run within a transaction.
+It should be used carefully.

 ### Creating & Altering Tables / Columns